 2020: A Year in Review

 2020 has been incredibly intense and eventful – it’s safe to say that nobody could have predicted the year we’ve had.
-Our daily lives have been completely turned upside down and phrases we’ve never used before – “the new normal” and “you’re on mute” to name a few! – have become some of the most common in our vocabulary.
-We’ve changed the way we work, learnt to communicate and connect in new ways, and of course there’s been a lot we haven’t been able to do.
+Our daily lives have been completely turned upside down, we’ve changed the way we work, learnt to communicate and connect in new ways, and of course there’s been so much we haven’t been able to do.

 But now that 2020 is almost behind us, we want to end the year on a positive note by celebrating everything we have been able to do and sharing some highlights from the Immediate Theatre team.

 Although we’ve spent a major part of the year inside our houses and away from loved ones, the thing that really stands out from this year is the collective effort of communities to help and support each other.
-And in a year that’s been so tough for the industry, it’s essential to point out the role that the arts has played in keeping our spirits up - creative projects and online workshops have got many of us through this year, helping us all to stay connected while apart, and enabling us to try new things and step out of our comfort zones - from the comfort of our own homes!
+Creative projects and online workshops have got so many of us through this year, helping us all to stay connected while apart, and enabling us to try new things and step out of our comfort zones - from the comfort of our own homes!

 Theatre Exchange members recording their ‘Curious Christmas’ play on Zoom.

 Looking back at the year, we’re amazed at how much we’ve managed to achieve, without even leaving the house.
-We launched a weekly FM radio programme to connect with isolated older people - engaging over 12,300 listeners - we adapted all our programmes to online delivery and then adapted to live sessions with social distancing measures, we announced our first ever Patron, Idris Elba, and so much more!
+We launched a weekly FM radio programme to connect with isolated older people and engaged over 12,300 listeners, we were able to continue meeting with participants across all of our programmes by adapting to online delivery, and then adapting to social distancing measures, we welcomed our first ever Patron, Idris Elba, and so much more!

 So, to celebrate all the things that have made 2020 a great year, here are a selection of our highlights…